10 Healthy Foods Under $1

 5. Eggs

 Of course, this will depend on where you live.
 In some areas, the price for a dozen eggs is LESS than $1.
-You can get the best deal on eggs when shopping at discounted stores, such as Aldi and Walmart.
+You can find the best deals on eggs when shopping at discount stores like Aldi and Walmart.
 It’s always good to have eggs in the fridge.
-Not only are they an excellent source of protein, but they’re also versatile enough to prepare in different ways.
-You can make fried eggs, hard-boiled eggs, chopped egg salad, egg drop soup, and much more.
+Not only are they an excellent source of protein, but they’re also versatile enough to be prepared in different ways.
+You can prepare a variety of dishes, including fried eggs, hard-boiled eggs, chopped egg salad, egg drop soup, and many more.

 6. Whole Wheat Bread